sam-hilliard/blog-posts/building-my-blog.md

 I had two basic requirements for this blog:
 1. It had to be headless
-2. Be as low cost as possible
+2. Be as low-cost as possible

 Wait, what's up with this headless stuff?

-Well, a **headless** blog would be able to operate without a front-end, meaning, I want to be able to interact with it (publish posts, delete posts, etc.) without having to interact with a UI.
+Well, a **headless** blog would be able to operate without a front end, meaning, I want to be able to interact with it (publish posts, delete posts, etc.) without having to interact with a UI.